 This Privacy Notice outlines policies that apply to information processed in conjunction with all PIR’s products and services.

-Inquiries can be made electronically via e-mail at firstname.lastname@example.org, or via mail to Privacy Office c/o Public Interest Registry, 1775 Wiehle Avenue, Suite 100, Reston, VA 20190 US, or via PIR’s EU Representative at email@example.com or Rickert Rechtsanwaltsgesellschaft mbH, Kaiserplatz 7-9, 53113, Bonn, Germany.
+Inquiries can be made electronically via e-mail at firstname.lastname@example.org, or via mail to Privacy Office c/o Public Interest Registry, 11911 Freedom Drive, 10th Floor, Suite 1000, Reston, VA 20190, USA, or via PIR’s EU Representative at email@example.com or Rickert Rechtsanwaltsgesellschaft mbH, Kaiserplatz 7-9, 53113, Bonn, Germany.

 I. Why Do We Collect Information?